 Potable Water from Salt Water

-To make desalination more viable for widespread use, the technology must become more energy efficient and less costly.
+To make desalination viable for widespread use, the technology must become more energy-efficient and less costly.
 At the same time, it must not require chemicals that could detrimentally affect the environment or human health.

-Researchers from Center for Nanotechnology-Enabled Water Treatment (NEWT), a multi-institutional engineering research center based at Rice University in Texas, developed a system that could potentially be used off-grid in both remote areas and domestic settings.
-Known as nanophotonics-enabled solar membrane distillation (NESMD), this system uses solar energy and nanoparticles to make salt water drinkable.
+Researchers from a multi-institutional engineering research center based at Rice University called NEWT, Nanotechnology-Enabled Water Treatment, have a solution.
+They are developing a system that can be utilized in remote and domestic environments.
+Known as nanophotonics-enabled solar membrane distillation (NESMD), this system works with solar energy and nanoparticles to make saltwater drinkable.

 “The integration of photothermal heating capabilities within a water purification membrane for direct, solar-driven desalination opens new opportunities in water purification,” says Menachem Elimelech, NEWT’s lead researcher for membrane processes.

-With the NESMD system, the heat source is the membrane itself.
-The nanoparticles, which are embedded on one side of the membrane, use sunlight to heat the water and drive the desalination process.
+The NESMD system uses a heat source is the membrane itself.
+Nanoparticles embedded on one side use sunlight to heat the water and operate the desalination process.

 “Instead of heating the water before it comes into the module, you heat it on the membrane surface itself.
 One of the big advantages is that it can be used anywhere because it’s dependent on sunlight,” explains Akshay Deshmukh, a Ph.D. student in Elimelech’s lab at Yale.

-Although this technology is still in early stages, potential uses include treating water from fracking and gas extraction operations as well as household water in less developed areas.
+This technology is still in its early stages.
+Potential uses include treating water from fracking and gas extraction operations as well as household water in less developed areas.

 Starch and Solar